core-wg/transport-indication/draft-amsuess-core-transport-indication.md

 * No Aliasing: Any URI aliasing must be opt-in by the server.
 Any defined mechanisms must allow applications to keep working on the canonical URIs given by the server.

-* Optimization: Do not incur per-request overhead from switching protocls.
+* Optimization: Do not incur per-request overhead from switching protocols.
 This may depend on the server's willingness to create aliased URIs.

 * Proxy usability: All information provided must be usable by aware proxies to reduce the need for duplicate cache entries.